Powered by SchoolDash

 This school is a member of Ark Schools.
 (Other schools in this trust include Ark Pioneer Academy, Ark Isaac Newton Academy, Ark King Solomon Academy, Ark Globe Academy and Ark Walworth Academy.)

-Particular strengths include Finances, Disadvantaged pupils, Progress and Representation.
-Relative weaknesses include Environment and Admissions.
+Particular strengths include Disadvantaged pupils, Representation, Attendance and Progress.
+Relative weaknesses include Environment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.